Diamondbacks vs. Rockies Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks' Ryne Nelson (1-2) will make his 11th start of the season.
+- The Diamondbacks' Zac Gallen (6-2) will make his 12th start of the season.

-- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.
+- He has earned a quality start six times in 11 starts this season.

-- Nelson will look to finish five or more innings for the third start in a row.
+- Gallen has nine starts of five or more innings this season in 11 chances.
+He averages 6 innings per outing.

 |Opponent